-Doctoral degree programs in educational leadership prepare students to become successful leaders and scholars in the educational field.
+Online doctoral degree programs in educational leadership prepare students to become successful leaders and scholars in the educational field.
 Programs equip students with theoretical knowledge and practical skills to effectively manage the challenges in today’s complex educational setting.
 Areas of emphasis in doctoral degree programs include diversity, ethics, leadership, policy, and research.
 Applicants are required to hold a master’s degree in educational leadership or a related degree.
 Leadership experience in a school setting is also vital.
-To earn the doctoral degree, you must complete 60 credits, which takes approximately three to four years.
+To earn a doctoral degree, you must complete 60 credits, which takes approximately three to four years.

 Areas of emphasis during doctoral training include curriculum development, educational governance and policy, organizational theory, program evaluation, and research.
 The coursework covers areas such as assessment and evaluation strategies, classroom management, curriculum design, educational administration, ethical and legal issues in education, human resources and professional development, leadership theory and management, leading innovation technology, organizational theory and behavior, policy, politics, and community relations, reform and innovation, and training and performance solutions.